lazla/zagan-user-management/README.md

   "phone" : 9876543210
  }
 ```
-#### Then post the json data to https://zagan-user-management.herokuapp.com/new
+#### Then POST the json data to https://zagan-user-management.herokuapp.com/new
 #### Thats it.
 New user has been registered in the system

 ### FIND USER